Chester Reynolds: Early life and education

+Reynolds farmed in the Gadsby area until around 1934.
+He then worked for the Provincial Government, specializing in promoting the welfare of horses.
+He held this position until he resigned in the spring of 1940 to run for the Stettler riding as the Social Credit candidate.

 Political career

 Reynolds was elected in the 1940 Alberta general election to the 9th Alberta Legislature for the constituency of Stettler as a member of the Social Credit Party.
 Reynolds received slightly over 50 percent of the vote, defeating his Independent opponent L. V. Lohr by 817 votes, and the Co-operative Commonwealth candidate H. H. Turner by 1,884 votes.
 Reynolds did not contest the 1944 Alberta general election.

 Personal life

 On June 29, 1938, Reynolds married Helen Long of Lacombe, Alberta.

-He is the grandfather of actor Ryan Reynolds.
+He was the paternal grandfather of actor Ryan Reynolds.